-If you have been managing DMARC for your organisation, you have probably heard whispers about DMARCbis — the updated DMARC specification being developed by the Internet Engineering Task Force (IETF).
-It is the most significant update to the protocol since the original RFC 7489 was published in 2015.
+If you have been managing DMARC for your organisation, you have probably heard plenty about DMARCbis — the updated DMARC specification developed by the Internet Engineering Task Force (IETF).
+As of May 2026 it is no longer a draft: it has been published as RFC 9989, 9990 and 9991, replacing the original RFC 7489 from 2015.
+It is the most significant update to the protocol in a decade.

-We have published a comprehensive DMARCbis Explained page that covers the full specification.
+We have published a comprehensive DMARCbis Explained page that covers the full specification, and a follow-up on what the published RFCs mean.
 This post highlights what matters most.

 Is your domain DMARCbis-ready?